TimCoates/SMSPMock/readme.md

 * Better handling of different failure responses, eg multiple matches found etc.
 * DONE ~~Better presentation of the XML when viewing logs.
 At the moment it's very basic.~~
 * DONE ~~More details of how to send (or ideally the ability to send) in requests from the UI itself.~~
+* Patient data is incomplete, for example only one address is ever stored, and this is assumed to be the home address.

 ### License